nreilly-rhn/egress-fw-updater/README.md

 #### ServiceAccount creation

-Several cluster resources need to be created, the pod need to run under a service account with additions RBAC permissions to create the egress firewall rules.
+Several cluster resources need to be created, the pod needs to run under a service account with additions RBAC permissions to create the egress firewall rules.
 Examples can be found under "ocp_files/{cluster,namespace}"

 #### Create Allow/Deny configmaps

-FQDN's, IP Addresses, network ranges on seperate lines in files named "*.allow" or "*.deny".
+FQDN's, IP Addresses, network ranges on seperate lines in files named "\*.allow" or "\*.deny".
 There can be multiple files created.
-Examples can be found in directories "domains_allow" and "domains.deny"
+Examples can be found in directories "domains_allow" and "domains_._deny"

 #### Install example